varenyatca/BioHacks-Risk-Assessment-Tool/README.md

-# BioHacks-Risk-Assessment-Tool
+# Risk-Assessment-Tool

-Tool Name: Risky
+Tool Name: Risqy

 Purpose: A medical risk assessment tool for patients to analyze their privacy and safety